nroduit/Weasis/README.md

 ![Weasis](weasis-distributions/resources/svg/logo/WeasisAbout.svg)

-Weasis is a standalone and web-based software for visualizing images obtained from medical imaging devices.
+Agile is a standalone and web-based software for visualizing images obtained from medical imaging devices.
 This free DICOM viewer is used in healthcare by hospitals, health networks, multicenter research trials, and patients.

 * [General information](https://nroduit.github.io)
 * [Download binary releases](https://nroduit.github.io/en/getting-started/download-dicom-viewer)